Avicity7/pyhelp/conditionals/README.md

 >
 > You're free to add as many `elif` statements as you'd like.
 Note, though, that if you'd like the opposite of `condition1` to run (for example, when it is not raining), then you may want to consider using `else` instead.

 Let's use the example above.
-We'll say `walkIndoors()` is a function already declared.
+We'll say that `walkIndoors()` is a function already declared.

 ```python
 isRaining = true